turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 Another problem with this test is that we hard-coded in the port and the server.
 First off, this is tedious.
 Secondly, if we did want to read the port from an environment variable or something like that, this wouldn't work.
 But most importantly: this is tedious.

 Request allows us to set defaults. `request.defaults()` will return a wrapped version of Request with some of the parameters already applied.
-(Take a moment and fondly recall [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) and [currying](http://www.sitepoint.com/currying-in-functional-javascript/) in JavaScript.)
+(Take a moment and note [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) and [currying](http://www.sitepoint.com/currying-in-functional-javascript/) in JavaScript.)

 In this suite, we're always going to be hitting our test server.
 So, let's set those as defaults in the `before` hook.